A provincial state of emergency remains in effect due to numerous wildfires.

 How school authorities apply for and report on the dual credit start-up grant.

-School authorities can use the grant to create new dual credit programming at any school or support existing programming at a new school within their authority.
+School authorities can use the start-up grant to create new dual credit programming at any school or support existing programming at a new school within their authority.

 When 2 school authorities partner, they apply together and designate one school authority as the lead.
 The lead authority will receive the funding and be responsible for managing it and reporting on behalf of the partners.

-Eligible school authorities may apply for one start-up funding grant up to $50,000 for dual credit opportunities for the 2023/2024 school year.
+Eligible school authorities may apply for one start-up funding grant up to $50,000 for dual credit opportunities for the 2024/25 school year.

 The following school authorities and schools are eligible to apply:

-The dual credit opportunity must:
+The dual credit application must:

 The applicant must identify and describe how the proposed dual credit opportunity: